 6 Cool completely before lifting the bars out of the pan using the parchment paper.
 Cut into 24 pieces and store in an airtight container with wax paper or parchment paper between layers.
 The flavor of the bars is even better the day after baking.
 Bars stored at room temperature will be fairly soft and are best eaten within 3 to 5 days.
 For firm and chewy bars, store in the fridge for up to a week.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Magic Bars on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to 7-Layer Magic Bars on Simply Recipes.
 Thank you!Print